-The Company markets Disney-, Marvel- and Lucasfilm-themed products through retail stores operated under the Disney Store name and through internet sites in North America (DisneyStore.com and MarvelStore.com), Western Europe, Japan and
+The Company markets Disney-, Marvel- and Lucasfilm-themed products through retail stores operated under the Disney Store name and through internet sites in North America (shopDisney.com and shop.Marvel.com), Western Europe, Japan and China.

-China.
 The stores are generally located in leading shopping malls and other retail complexes.
-The Company currently owns and operates 223 stores in North America, 78 stores in Europe, 48 stores in Japan and one store in China.
-The Company also offers retailers merchandise under wholesale arrangements.
+The Company currently owns and operates 221 stores in North America, 87 stores in Europe, 55 stores in Japan and two stores in China.
+The Company also sells merchandise to retailers under wholesale arrangements.